watir/watirbook/installation/ubuntu.md

 ## Ubuntu Linux 13.10 ##

-*You will need internet access if you want to follow examples in this chapter.*
+I> You will need internet access if you want to follow examples.
+All examples are tested with Ubuntu Linux 13.10 32-bit.
+All browsers are English (US) version.

 ![Ubuntu Linux 13.10](https://raw.github.com/watir/watirbook/master/images/installation/ubuntu/desktop.png)

-Machine is a clean installation of Ubuntu Linux 13.10 32-bit, fully patched, 1 GB RAM.